-- 1. Maintains a portfolio with a curriculum vitae and a cumulative personal record of the activities and accomplishments affecting the application for promotion and/or tenure. - 2.
+- Maintains a portfolio with a curriculum vitae and a cumulative personal record of the activities and accomplishments affecting the application for promotion and/or tenure. - 2.
 Reviews the personal portfolio in relation to the criteria for promotion and/or tenure and seeks guidance, including mentoring, from senior faculty and the Department Head. - 3.
 Provides Department Head with draft of the portfolio prior to the formal submission of the portfolio for promotion and/or tenure on a date agreed upon with the Department Head. - 4.
-When applying for promotion and/or tenure, the candidate, by the end of the first full week after faculty report for the fall semester, provides the Department Head, the Chair of the Library Promotion and Tenure Committee, and the Dean of the Library with a written list of at least three potential external reviewers from whom letters of evaluation may be requested. - 5.
-Requests additions, changes, or deletions to the portfolio. - 6.
-Requests extension or reduction of the probationary period in accordance with the NMSU Policy Manual, Section 5.90.3.6.2. - 7.
-In accordance with the NMSU Policy Manual, Section 5.90.5.6, requests that the review process be terminated at any time prior to review by the Executive Vice President and Provost. - 8.
+Applies for tenure by submitting to the library dean in the fall of the candidate's fifth year, or other time as previously negotiated, their portfolio including both the core document and documentation file in the format as specified in Appendix A of this policy.
+If a faculty member/candidate does not apply for tenure in the fifth year, or extended year as appropriate, and does not submit a resignation letter, the faculty member's employment will terminate with the expiration of the current annual "Temporary Contract." - 5.
+By the end of the first full week after faculty report for the fall semester, provides the Department Head with a written list of at least three potential external reviewers from whom letters of evaluation may be requested.
+The candidate also may provide the Department Head with a list of people they wish not to be reviewers.
+It is recommended that a candidate has a diverse set of reviewers to get the most complete picture of the candidate's performance. - 6.
+Requests additions, changes, or deletions to the portfolio. - 7.
+For corrections of factual errors contained in the portfolio, see ARP 9.35, Part 5, A 7-8 - 8.
+Requests extension or reduction of the probationary period in accordance with the ARP 9.35.
+Part 2B and C. - 9.
+In accordance with the ARP 9.35, Part 7, requests that the review process be terminated at any time prior to review by the Executive Vice President and Provost. - 10.
 Submits portfolio to the Dean by five p.m. of the day on which it is due.